Glatzer Memorial Weekend will take place this year March 3-5, 2017 at Temple Emunah

 This year we are working on a number of programs geared towards families with young children (ages 0-5 years old).
 We hope you join us for some of these wonderful opportunities to celebrate Judaism, enjoy a warm and engaging community, and meet other families!
 These programs are open to everyone (Temple Membership is NOT required!).

 Sign and Play!
 Each year we collaborate with Sign and Play for a 6 or 8 week course for babies and toddlers (0-2 years old) and their care-givers to learn sign language in this fun, interactive, musical play group!
 Sign language engages your whole body in learning.
 It helps infants & toddlers communicate, and preschoolers build their literacy skills.
 Each week in this class we will have fun reading, signing, and playing games to learn American Sign Language vocabulary with Jillian Berlinski, who has a Masters of Education and is a certified elementary and special education teacher.
-Our next class will meet in May and June 2017, stay tuned for more details!
+Our next class will start Tuesday, September 12.
+Click HERE for more information!

 Mitzvah Mouse Club: With this initiative we hope to engage families in a series of Mitzvah projects in which even the youngest can participate!
 We hope you can join us on one, two, or all three of our programs!
 At each event families will receive Mitzvah Mouse stickers, a book relating to a Mitzvah, and a packet of ideas for future Mitzvah projects!
 Details TBD.